School Room

 Fostering and education

 All children should be supported to reach their full potential throughout their time in education.
-However, the educational achievement of looked after children remains lower than their peers.
+However, the educational achievement of care experienced young people remains lower than their peers.

 Child Reading